Fear, and Loathing in Las Vegas: History

 Founded in 2008 summer, the band was originally formed by members of the bands Ending for a Start and Blank Time.
 A year later, after an extensive search, So (former member of Bombreligion) joined as the sixth member.

 In 2010, PAC started using their song "Evolution (Entering the New World)" as his theme music when wrestling in Dragon Gate.

 In 2011, the song "Jump Around" from the band's EP Nextreme was selected to appear in the video game Pro Evolution Soccer 2012 (in Asia: World Soccer: Winning Eleven 2012) as the fourth track.
 The song "Chase the Light!" was used as the opening theme for Gyakkyō Burai Kaiji: Hakairoku-hen (逆境無頼カイジ 破戒録篇 lit.
 Suffering Outcast Kaiji: Maverick Arc).
 In late 2011, the band's song "Just Awake" was featured as the closing song in the Hunter × Hunter reboot anime; as a single it was released later in 2012.

-On 22 June 2012, the band announced that they will be releasing their second studio album on 8 August, titled All That We Have Now, with a tour in September.
+On 22 June 2012, the band announced that they would be releasing their second studio album on 8 August, titled All That We Have Now, with a tour in September.

 In April 2013, the band announced the release of their first DVD, called The Animals in Screen, scheduled to be out on 26 June.
 On 26 October, they announced a new single, "Rave-up Tonight", expected to be released on 15 January 2014, which is to be the theme song for Gundam Extreme VS. Maxi Boost.
 In September 2013, the founding bassist Mashu left the band, as a result, on their official website announced on 23 September 2013 that Kei replaced Mashu as the new bassist.

-On 23 March 2014, the band announced that they will be releasing a new album this summer.
+On 23 March 2014, the band announced that they would be releasing a new album that summer.
 The album release was announced at the Kobe World Memorial Hall live during their first headlining show.
-As a result, they will start a new tour.
+As a result, they began a new tour.
 The song "Virtue and Vice" is featured as the opening theme for Gokukoku no Brynhildr and the song "Thunderclap" was made by the band for the third anime season of Sengoku Basara, subtitled Judge End.
 Both songs are taken from their third album, Phase 2.
-On 5 September, the band announced on their official site that they will release a new limited single on 7 January 2015 called "Let Me Hear".
+On 5 September, the band announced on their official site that they would release a new limited single on 7 January 2015 called "Let Me Hear".
 On 8 October, the short version of their new single premiered as the opening theme of Parasyte.